The 25 Most Electrifying San Francisco 49ers Players of All Time

 His nicknames also exuded flamboyance, as he was known as "Neon Deion" and also "Prime Time."

-John Taylor scores a touchdown.
+8) John Taylor

 John Taylor was an electrifying player in many ways.
 He was an outstanding receiver, made the catch to win Super Bowl XXIII against Cincinnati and also returned punts and kickoffs.